FinalKirb/finalkirb.github.io/docs/tools/browsers.md

 ## What Browser Extensions should I install?

-When it comes to Browser Extensions, you will want to be careful with what you install, as they may compromise your privacy but most importantly your security.
-Do not install too many Extensions, as a unique configuration can be used to fingerprint your browser with your identity (even through a VPN) and do not install random Extensions willy-nilly, as they could harm your privacy and may even be malicious in nature, less is more in this case.
+When it comes to Browser Extensions, you will want to be careful with what you install, as they may compromise your privacy and most importantly your browser's security.
+Do not install too many Extensions, as a very unique configuration can be used to fingerprint your browser with your identity (even through a VPN) and do not install random Extensions willy-nilly, as they could harm your privacy and may even be malicious in nature, less is more in this case.
 Here's a couple of Browser Extensions I use and can recommend:

 - uBlock Origin
   Efficient, Lightweight and Open-Source Content Blocker (Much more powerful than an Ad-Blocker!).
 Easily the best and most trusted choice to blocking ads and trackers on the internet.
-I strongly believe everyone should have this extension installed in all of their browsers, in my opinion the internet is nearly unusable without it.
+I strongly believe every single person on the internet should have this extension installed in all of their browsers, in my opinion the internet is unusable without it.
 - Bitwarden
   Encrypted Cloud-Based Password Manager extension with Auto-Fill functionality on nearly all Sites.
 More on this can be found in my Article about [Password Managers](/tools/password-managers.md).
 - SponsorBlock